monicaqgirgis/Project-1/README.md

 Has colon cancer rates increased over the last few years in the US

 # Hypothesis
-Colon Cancer rates have increased over the years despite the continual advancement of modern medicine.
+Colon Cancer(exluding rectum) diagnosis rates have increased in the US over the years despite the continual advancement of modern medicine.
 #The breakdown
 1. A trend line that shows the rise or fall of cases overtime.
 Does colon cancer diagnosis have a clear rise, fall, or do they remain consistent over the years?